Migrations from Poland since accession to the European Union: Impact

+Polish migration has also led to a general increase in English language proficiency.
+Many older people decide to learn other languages in order to communicate with family members who grew up abroad and may never have learned to speak Polish fluently.

+In Poland, conservative voices are fuelling the debate about the extent to which the emigration of one or possibly both parents has a psychological impact on the children left behind, the so-called Euro-Orphans.
+These would represent a considerable social problem.
+It would be possible to observe severe behavioral disorders among the children concerned, such as theft or drug use.
+As of 2011, however, there were no precise studies that proved such effects on such children.

 Returning migrants and reversal

 With better economic conditions and Polish salaries at 70% of the EU average in 2016, the emigration trend started to decrease in the 2010s and more workforce is needed in the country, so the Polish Minister of Development Mateusz Morawiecki encouraged Poles abroad to return to Poland.

 Since 2015, migration out of Poland has stabilized, and some migrants who had left the country in earlier years have returned.
 In 2019, the number of Poles living abroad had fallen for the first time since the Great Recession.
 The number of returning Poles has increased, with returning emigrants surpassing departing citizens from 2019 to 2022.
-Reasons cited for this phenomenon include improved economic conditions in Poland, a perceived equal/higher standard of living at an affordable cost, desire to be closer to family, sense of xenophobia (whether real or imagined) in host countries, uncertainty surrounding the COVID-19 pandemic, and individual political events such as Brexit.
+Reasons cited for this phenomenon include improved economic conditions in Poland, a perceived equal/higher standard of living at a more affordable cost, desire to be closer to family, sense of xenophobia in host countries, uncertainty surrounding the COVID-19 pandemic, and individual political events such as Brexit.